 I’ve been divorced twice.
 They have given me some of the most difficult days of my life.
-One was the day my first wife called me at work to inform me she had an attorney and wanted a divorce.
+One was the day my first wife called me at work to inform me she had looked into divorce law and had found an attorney and wanted a divorce.

 We had been in couples’ counseling for a year.
 We talked regularly about the need to go ahead and get divorced.
 However, neither of us wanted to take the first legal step out of fear of what may lie ahead if we actually did get divorced.

 Nevertheless, I was totally unprepared for it when it actually happened.

 Gainesville Florida.
 Eight o’clock, Wednesday morning.
 A bright, beautiful spring day.
 The school year was winding down both for my wife, who was a middle school teacher, and for me, a professor at the University of Florida.
 We had been married for ten years and had two daughters, Kristen 8, and Timara, 6.

 Sheryl dropped me at my office and then went on to her work.
 An hour later, I was sitting at my desk when the phone rang.
 It was Sheryl.
 She said, “I am seeing an attorney today.
 I want a divorce.”